slrlwtb2/slrlwtb2/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Thanasiri Premasathira, or you can call me Richy
 ========================================================================================================================================================================

 Hello!
 I'm a computer engineering graduate from Chiang Mai University.
 I love working on backend development, especially creating APIs.
 My favorite programming language is C#.
-If you're looking for a backend developer who loves working C#, I would be happy to help you with your projects.
+If you're looking for a backend developer who loves working on C#, I would be happy to help you with your projects.
 Let's work together and some amazing software!

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [slrlwtb2@gmail.com](mailto:slrlwtb2@gmail.com)